-Services - including community, social, financial, business, domestic, trade, and transportation activities - accounted for 61% of GDP in 2022, making it the largest sector of the Filipino economy.
+Services - including community, social, financial, business, domestic, trade, and transportation activities - accounted for 61% of GDP in 2023, making it the largest sector of the Filipino economy.
 This sector has expanded rapidly since the 1990s especially in the areas of telecommunications, business outsourcing, and financial services.
 Approximately 57% of the workforce is currently employed in this sector.

-Tourism: In 2021, nearly 160,000 tourists visited the Philippines, contributing roughly 10.4% to the GDP.
-Popular sites include its beaches and National Marine Park, the Puerto Princesa Subterranean River National Park, the Banaue rice terraces in Ifugao (see picture in Political and Social Relations), and its many Spanish colonial churches and other buildings.
+Tourism: In 2023, nearly 5.5 million tourists visited the Philippines, contributing roughly 18% to the GDP.
+Popular sites include its beaches and National Marine Park, the Puerto Princesa Subterranean River National Park, the Banaue rice terraces in Ifugao (see Political and Social Relations), and its many Spanish colonial churches and other buildings.